Required Intent to Return Phase

 I am worried about paying the deposit, should I just wait and pay late?

 No!
-It is extremely important that if you are concerned about making the deposit that you speak to someone in Student Administrative Services before February 13, 2020.
+It is extremely important that if you are concerned about making the deposit that you speak to someone in Student Administrative Services before the end of Phase 1.
 They will work with you, but you have to contact them before the deadline.

 Back to Top

 How many people can be in my group?